Do you take long to solve career or business problems? It may be time to learn how to use the 5 Whys to make the process simpler.

 Maybe you believe that you need to know 1000 techniques to solve problems faster.
 The truth is that there isn’t a single technique that can solve all your problems.
 But despite this reality, you can still solve most of your problems in an effective way.

 Simple, right?
-Whenever you’re facing a problem ask what may have contributed to the current results.
-Then, continue asking 5 times or until you’ve found a root cause.
+Whenever you’re facing a problem, ask what may have contributed to the current results.
+Then, continue asking 5 times, or until you reach the root cause.

-The 5 Whys technique isn’t complex but it’ll take time to get used to.
+The 5 Whys process isn’t complex, but it’ll take time to get used to.
 If you’re like most, you tend to jump at finding solutions when solving problems.
 Instead, start by asking one question each time you’re facing a problem.

 It can be for anything minor such as being stuck in traffic.
 In this case, your first question would be why you didn’t avoid traffic.
 Ask a single question for all your problems, and continue adding more until you ask 5 by default.

 Eventually, you’ll know when to ask the 5 Whys and find a root cause to most of your problems.
-But, you don’t have to always work alone.
-When you work with unfamiliar topics, work with a team to brainstorms answers.
+But, you don’t always have to work alone.
+When you work with unfamiliar topics, work with team members to brainstorm answers.

 1. Get the Right Resources

 You don’t know what you don’t know.
 So, gather information through books and online resources before solving a problem.
 You’ll find yourself researching more often for topics you’re not familiar with.

 If you don’t prepare, you’ll limit yourself to an ineffective root cause.

 You can also surround yourself with people who specialize in certain areas.
 This way you can work together with your group to find the best root cause of a problem.